-Luxurious and opulent suites furnished with colorful Mayan textiles, colonial antiques, exquisite tiles and hand painted frescoes
+Luxurious and opulent suites furnished with colourful Mayan textiles, colonial antiques, exquisite tiles and hand painted frescoes

 Large outdoor pool set in beautifully landscaped gardens

-Lies in the shadow of the stunning Volcán de Fuego in the unspoiled western highlands
+Lies in the shadow of the stunning Volcán de Fuego in the unspoilt western highlands

 Formerly a coffee plantation house, the hacienda has been beautifully restored and is now a luxurious retreat